-This course presents complex problems of typography including visual interpretation of content, hierarchy, organizational structures and typographic systems in complex documents.
-Systems of media and delivery will be examined in relation to the aforementioned visual systems and issues.
-Additionally, we will learn through reading, observation, discussion, and visual exploration-aka: the act of doing.
-Visual exploration may include [but not be restricted by] multiple, simultaneous / sequential / serial communication systems with variable levels of verbal and visual information.
-Put another way, the course focus may include the relationship of visual form to content, meaning, context, and audience; typographic function and expression; the anatomy/structure [making and breaking] of various formats; typographic nuance; traditional and technological craft.
+This course presents complex problems of typography, including hierarchy, grid structures and typographic systems in complex documents.
+Key information design principles and graphic diagramming methods will be presented and applied to typographic interpretations of information content.
+In addition, we will learn through reading, observation, discussion and visual exploration -i.e., the act of doing.
+The project work will include multiple, sequential page communication systems with variable levels of verbal and visual information.
+The course will focus on the relationship of form to content; function and expression; the anatomy of text; typographic grids and formats; legibility; tradition and innovation;

+traditional and technological craft.